-In the bag, milk replacer is very close to a sterile product.
-Nevertheless, inadequate equipment hygiene protocols combined with lack of protocol compliance often result in highly contaminated milk replacer.
+In the manufacturer's bag, milk replacer is very close to a sterile product.
+Nevertheless, inadequate equipment sanitation protocols combined with lack of protocol compliance often result in highly contaminated milk replacer.

 On-farm observations support the conclusion that liberal use of chlorine bleach may suppress coliform populations.
 Nevertheless, biofilm buildup on equipment may support an overwhelming growth of Staph and Strep species bacteria.
-For "Biofilms threaten calf health" reference, click HERE.
-Or, paste this URL into your Internet browser: http://www.atticacows.com/library/newsletters/BiofilmsThreatenCalfHealthUK107R17.p df While not directly related to persistent scouring problems, high populations of these bacteria have an immunosuppressive effect indirectly allowing other pathogens to cause scouring in calves.
+While not directly related to persistent scouring problems, high populations of these bacteria have an immunosuppressive effect indirectly allowing other pathogens to cause scouring in calves.

-Procedures don't come out of thin air.
+Procedures do not come out of thin air.